UAVmatrix/uavcast-pro-docs/docs/pages/Cell-Modem.md

 ##Model
 * Options: `Stick, HiLink`

 Select if your modem is in stick or Hilink mode.
 Read the end character in the model name.
-Example: E3276<b>H</b> is a hilink and E3276<b>S</b> is a stick modem.
+Example: E3276<b>H</b> is a Hilink and E3276<b>S</b> is a stick modem.
 Read more on HiLink and Stick modems here [Hardware/modem](https://docs.uavmatrix.com/hardware/#modem)

 ##Use Modem Manager